fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/GoogleDialogflowES/advanced-features.md

 }
 ```

-After adding cloud function make sure to deploy it and make sure it is active.
+After adding cloud function make sure to deploy it and verify it is active.

 #### Link Google/Third-Party Cloud Function to Fulfillment as Webhook